SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/03_CPP_Course.md

 ```

 ## Const L Value Reference
-If we want to use an L reference to only access, we use const L value reference. we use const keyword to do that.
+If we want to use an L reference to only access, we use a const L-value reference.
+We use the const keyword to do that.

-Remember, L value references are not re-bindable.
-That means L value references must be initialize a value and they are same as const top level pointer.
-But if we want to make them as low-level const pointer ve use "const reference".
-By making a L value reference const, we cannot change the value that the reference is refers to.
-That is called "const L value reference".
+Remember, L-value references are not re-bindable.
+That means L-value references must be initialized and they are the same as a const top-level pointer.
+But if we want to make them as low-level const pointers we use "const reference".
+By making an L-value reference const, we cannot change the value that the reference refers to.
+That is called "const L-value reference".

-<mark style="background: #BBFABBA6;">Const correctness</mark> is determines the code quality and it is very important.
+**Const correctness** determines the code quality and it is very important.
 ```cpp
 #include <iostream>